-- provides high quality nursing care to individuals, families, and groups.
-In providing this care the graduate - -bases nursing care decisions and actions on theories and concepts from a variety of basic and applied sciences; - -uses a systematic process to unite the collection of relevant information and the activities of critical thinking and evaluation with the various techniques of nursing intervention, producing comprehensive professional nursing care; and - -acknowledges individual human differences resulting from biological, psychological and sociocultural factors as elements affecting both providers and recipients of care. - functions as a competent nurse generalist in a variety of entry level professional nursing positions and exhibits special competence in at least one practice area. - 3. manages the provision of elements of nursing care in health care organizations by other nursing personnel. - accepts personal accountability for practice based upon an understanding of legal and ethical factors affecting nursing practice and a recognition of continued learning as a basic requirement for professional competence. - 5. collaborates effectively with other health care professionals and professional nurses in providing comprehensive health care. - analyzes scholarly work in nursing critically to gain further knowledge and to determine the relevance of that work for incorporation into nursing practice. - participates in activities directed toward the improvement of nursing practice and the development of the nursing profession.
+- synthesizes elements of the programmotic conceptual framework to provide nursing care to individuals, families, and groups in accordance with accepted standards of care.
+In providing this care the graduate - -bases nursing care decisions and actions on theories and concepts from a variety of basic and applied sciences; - -uses a systematic process to unite the collection of relevant information and the activities of critical thinking and evaluation with the various techniques of nursing intervention, producing comprehensive professional nursing care; and - -acknowledges individual human differences resulting from biological, psychological and sociocultural factors as elements affecting both providers and recipients of care. - 2. functions as a competent reintegrated nurse generalist in a variety of entry level professional nursing positions; - 3. manages the provision of elements of nursing care in health care organizations by other nursing personnel. - 4. accepts personal accountability for practice based upon an understanding of legal and ethical factors affecting nursing practice and a recognition of continued learning as a basic requirement for professional competence. - 5. collaborates with other health care professionals and professional nurses in providing comprehensive health care. - analyzes scholarly work in nursing critically to gain further knowledge and to determine the relevance of that work for incorporation into nursing practice. - 7. participates in activities directed toward the improvement of nursing practice and the development of the nursing profession.